 - If your solution should implement multiple representations of the resources.
 How would you do it?

-- Since this is your first own web API there are probably things you would solve in an other way looking back at this assignment.
-Write your thoughts down.
+- Since this is your first own web API, there are probably things you would solve in another way, looking back at this assignment.
+Write your thoughts about this.

 - Did you do something extra besides the fundamental requirements?
 Explain them.

-- Start by making a plan how to solve the assignment.
-What do you have to do.
-What steps do you have to take.
+- Start by making a plan on how to solve the assignment.
+What do you have to do?
+What steps do you have to take?
 What do you need to know and learn?
-Plan your work!
-Use GitHUb or a other tool for this.
+Plan your work and plan early!

 - Start with your resources/models.
 Create them and write a seed-script that fill your storage with some data to play with when testing your API.

-- Don´t spend time on over-doing validation rules.
-In a real scenario we should but in this assignment the API is the most important.
+- Do not spend time on over-doing validation rules.
+In a real scenario, we should, but in this assignment, the API is the most important.

 - Maybe a simple client application will help you to develop a good API, especially with respect to HATEOAS.